Individual account without power of attorney

 The death certificate indicates the place and date of the death, as well as the particulars of the deceased.
 Death certificates show the registry office of the place of death (not the place of residence or place of birth).
 If no inheritance certificate (see below) is available, please send one of the following documents to PostFinance:

-• A copy of the death certificate along with a copy of the family identity document (to be obtained from the registry office at the place of birth), or
+• A copy of the death certificate with a copy of the family certificate or another official document which indicates the family relationship.

 Inheritance certificate